 Since March 2018, Hachioji General Plant has been running its Table For Two campaign.
 In the campaign, when employees purchase certain set meals or foods, a 20 yen donation is made, which, through an NPO organization, is then used to provide school meals to children in developing countries.
 At the Hachioji General Plant, we offer a Table For Two menu once a week, designating a fish dish rich in healthy EPA and DHA.

-In addition, a Table For Two vending machine has also been installed which allows the user to make a donation with every purchase of a beverage, providing plant employees with the opportunity to easily make social contributions.
-In fiscal 2021, a total of 94,060 yen was given as donations.
+In addition, a vending machine that supports Table For Two has also been installed which allows the user to make a donation with every purchase of a beverage, providing plant employees with the opportunity to easily make social contributions.
+In fiscal 2023, a total of 106,640 yen was given as donations.

-Photo mosaic art created with photos gathered through the Nissui Group’s campaign
+Photos gathered through the Nissui Group's campaign (an example)

 The Fine Chemicals General Plant Tsukuba Plant periodically donates food products stockpiled to prepare against disasters that are close to the best-before date to a support organization in Tsukuba City.
-Items donated to the Children’s Future Office, Tsukuba Municipal Government, are utilized at six Minna no Shokudo (public cafeterias) in Tsukuba City (Tsukuba City’s version of “kids eat free” cafeteria ) and put to good use in assisting children who are facing financial difficulties in Tsukuba City.
-In fiscal 2021, the Tsukuba Plant also donated food products to the University of Tsukuba to assist students facing financial difficulties due to the impact of the COVID-19 pandemic, as well as Tsukuba Municipal Government’s task force against infectious diseases to assist in dealing with COVID-19 in Tsukuba City.
+Items donated to the Children’s Future Office, Tsukuba Municipal Government, are utilized at Minna no Shokudo (public cafeterias) in Tsukuba City (Tsukuba City’s version of “kids eat free” cafeteria ) and put to good use in assisting children who are facing financial difficulties in Tsukuba City.

 Donation date | Recipient | Donated items | Quantity |